kentik/github-workflows/docs/pipelines/guides/ktools-on-github.md

 **deployable_branches**

-A list of branches that triggers a deploy to `our1`.
+A list of branches that triggers a deployment to `our1`.
 If you don't want to deploy automatically, set it to `'[]'`.

 Default: `'["master", "main"]'`